yiisoft/yii2/docs/guide/start-gii.md

 ![CRUD Generator Preview](images/start-gii-crud-preview.png)

-If you previously created the `controllers/CountryController.php` and `views/country/index.php` files (in the databases section of the guide), check the "overwrite" box to replace them.
+If you previously created the `controllers/CountryController.php` file (in the databases section of the guide), check the "overwrite" box to replace it.
 (The previous versions did not have full CRUD support.)

+Replace (or, if it does not exist, create) the code in 'views/country/index.php' with the code from 'web/app/view/country/index.php'.

 Trying it Out <span id="trying-it-out"></span>
 -------------